 19900.
 Introduction to Analysis and Linear Algebra.
 PQ: Superior performance on the mathematics placement test or MATH 15300 or 13300.
-Students may not use both MATH 16300 and 19900 to satisfy major or minor requirements.
+Students who are majoring or minoring in mathematics may not use both MATH 16300 and 19900 to meet program requirements.
 This course is intended for students who are making the transition from MATH 15300 to 20300, or for students who need more preparation in learning to read and write proofs.
-This course covers the fundamentals of theoretical mathematics and prepares students for upper-level mathematics courses beginning with MATH 20300.
+This course covers the fundamentals of theoretical mathematics and prepares students for upperlevel mathematics courses beginning with MATH 20300.
 Topics include the construction of the real numbers, completeness and the least upper bound property, the topology of the real line, the structure of finite-dimensional vector spaces over the real and complex numbers.
 Autumn, Winter, Spring.